r-spatial/RQGIS/README.md

 RQGIS usage
 ===========

 Subsequently, we will show you a typical workflow of how to use RQGIS.
 Basically, we will follow the steps also described in the [QGIS documentation](https://docs.qgis.org/2.8/en/docs/user_manual/processing/console.html).
 In our first and very simple example we simply would like to retrieve the centroid coordinates of a spatial polygon object.
 First off, we will download the administrative areas of Germany using the raster package.
-Secondly, we save the resulting SpatialObject as a shapefile in a temporary folder.

 ``` r
 # attach packages